Bunion Surgery in Thailand Your guide to cost, top specialists & hospitals

 Bunion surgery is well-established with high satisfaction rates.
 Complications are possible but uncommon in experienced hands.

 Recurrence is the concern patients ask about most.
-Modern osteotomy techniques with rigid screw fixation have reduced recurrence to under 10%.
+Modern osteotomy techniques with rigid screw fixation reduce the chance of the bunion coming back, though it can still recur over time.
 Wearing supportive footwear and maintaining a healthy weight after surgery protect the correction long term.

 Is Bunion Surgery Safe in Thailand?